lemlac/mulem/docs/reference.md

     """
 ```

 You can write a raw string with `''...''` (two apostrophes).
 Although apostrophes `'` are used for chars, an empty Char isn't possible since the default Char is written `'\0'` (null character).
 This is a common practice in programming languages where `"` mark formattable strings and `'` mark raw strings, so this should be easy to understand for anyone.
-When you write `''`, every character after it (including whitespace and intentation) is in the string until the closing `''`.
+When you write `''`, every character after it (including whitespace and indentation) is in the string until the closing `''`.
 Escaping with backslashes `\` and insertion with curly braces `{}` are ignored.

 ```
 rawString = ''It's okay to put an apostrophe (') in the string.''